hansoh0/SimpleKeylogger/README.md

 # SimpleKeylogger
 A program utilizing pynput for unix/linux to display each keypress in the shell.
-This program specifically logs and handles the keys 1-5 in a list.
+ENTER displays current log.

 This was a test file to help develop a poker game in python.